Pros And Cons Of Buying A Franchise

 3. Proven system

-Franchises like Steak ‘n Shake and Chick-fil-A are famously known for low entry cost.
+Groups like Steak ‘n Shake and Chick-fil-A are famously known for being relatively cheap.
 This is a good thing.
 And at nearly $300 billion dollars in revenue, they’re doing something right.

-Going into business is not without risk.
-And to help prevent business failure many entrepreneurs turn to the system of franchising.
+Any startup has risk.
+And to help prevent failure many entrepreneurs turn to this system of licensing.
 It’s tried, tested, and can be duplicated.

 Yes, you may have to follow certain guidelines and maintain a strict corporate posture.
 But you have the support of many.

 Jumping out on your own can be exciting and profitable.
 But the learning curve can be step and unforgiving.
-Those that want to take a risk, albeit a calculated one, might do better with a franchise direction.
-But if you like to do your own thing franchising may be a deal breaker.
+Those that want to take a risk, albeit a calculated one, might do better with a partner.
+But if you like to do your own thing this may be a deal breaker.

 4. Choose passion or profits

-There will be many long days and nights with your new franchising venture.
+There will be many long days and nights with your new food empire.
 And a good cushion to handle the stress is a deep-seeded passion for what you’re doing.

-Yes, you must make a profit.
-But making this a lower priority will make all your other efforts to make your franchise success easier.
+Yes, you must earn a profit.
+But making this a lower priority will make all your other efforts that much easier to achieve.

 Tackling daily responsibilities as mundane as bad reviews are more tolerable with an authentic passion for what you are doing.
-In choosing to go the franchise route or not, have you been honest with yourself?
-Are you only looking at potential profits, or do you really want to be a part of the business?
+Are you only looking at cost and potential profits, or do you really want to be a part of the team?
+Being honest with yourself will prevent headaches down the road.

-Of course, you will research the franchise online.
+Of course, you will research the franchise.
 You’ll read reviews and check their website completely.
 You may already use their product or service.
 But what else should you do?

-Have a sit down with a current franchise owner for starters.
+Have a sit down with a current licensee and discuss the opportunities.
 What are the pros and cons of working with these guys?
 What is management support like?
-When will you make a profit?
+When will you be profitable?
 What’s the marketing spend like?
 Best source for good employees?

 A visit to their corporate office is another key in your research.
 What vibe do you get?
 Does their branded persona match what you see in real time?

-In the end, choosing to franchise or not depends on what goals you have for yourself, honesty, and meticulous research.
+In the end, choosing this partnership or not depends on what goals you have for yourself, honesty, and meticulous analysis.